Azure Data Lake Storage Gen2 with Python

 try:

-filesystem_client = datalake.create_file_system(file_system=file_system)
+filesystem_client = datalake_service.create_file_system(file_system=file_system)

-filesystem_client = datalake.get_file_system_client(file_system)
+filesystem_client = datalake_service.get_file_system_client(file_system)

 dir_client = filesystem_client.get_directory_client("incoming")